versionpress/versionpress/docs/Plugin-Support.md

 # other VP tags here...
 ```

-In fact, a commit can contain more actions, for example, if you update two options at once, the commit message may look like this:
+A commit can even contain more actions, for example, if two options are updated together, the commit may look like this:

 ```
 Edited 2 options